 Winter Solstice, (December 21 or December 22) – bring in an astronomer and telescope and let everyone learn about the universe.
 This is great if you live on the beach or in the country!

-Think holidays and healthy some people use this days to exercise and also take supplements from sites like http://kratommasters.com.
+Think holidays and healthy some people use this days to exercise at a Kickboxing Gym and also take supplements from sites like http://kratommasters.com.
 Hire a personal chef to conduct a cooking class only for the number of guests who can fit at your dining room table.
 If your table or kitchen is not large enough, consider co-hosting the event with someone who has a larger table!
 Cooking classes with your core friends can be great fun, is educational, and don’t forget the bubbly!

 Gingerbread House Making